KieranGliver/first-to-bleed/README.md

 - Only on owned tiles.
 - Cost **Ducats**, and possibly **Wood** or **Stone**.
 - Drag and drop to place cards
+- Buildings can't be placed next to one another.

 ### Health

-- All buildings have base HP.
+- All buildings have base HP (Default: 10).
-- When a pleb hits the building it will take one damage.
+- When an enemy pleb hits the building it will take one damage.
 - Destroyed buildings leave behind Ruins tiles, which some archetypes (e.g. Scrap) can exploit?

 ### Activation Types